 Fortunately, there are two lists of programs to consult.
 Each gives you different information about programs.

-The first, is the A-Z Program list found on the U of T New Student site.
+On the New Student site there is an A-Z Program list.
 It lists all the subjects and provides useful information including suggestions for first year courses.
 What this lacks is quick information about whether the programs are type 1 or type 2/3.
 You won’t know if admission is based on grades or not.

-The real benefit of reading the list from A-Y is that you will come across programs which you didn’t know we offer.
+The real benefit of reading the list from A-Y (since there is no Z) is that you will come across programs which you didn’t know we offer.
 It’s easy to think only of the big programs offered by the big departments.
-Don’t overlook the dozens of first rate programs, many of which are interdisciplinary, which have names which don’t spring to mind.
+It is easy to overlook the dozens of first rate programs, many of which are interdisciplinary, which have names that don’t spring to mind.
 Read the list.
 It will take less than 10 minutes but you may be surprised by some of the programs you come across.

 I received a few questions after Bulletin 1 so in each Bulletin, I’ll end with the ones which everyone has an interest in.